briatte/congres-afsp/DATA.md

 [2013]: http://www.afsp.info/archives/congres/congres2013/indexducongres.html
 [2015]: http://www.afsp.info/archives/congres/congres2015/indexcongres.html
 [2017]: http://www.afsp.info/congres/congres-2017/index/

 ## [`genders.tsv`][data-genders]

 A TSV (tab-separated) file with one row per conference participant present in [`edges.csv`][data-edges] for which gender could not be determined from the [_Fichier Prénoms Insee_, 2016 edition][data-prenoms] (see note above):

 - `gender` – Gender of the participant:
   - Coded as `f` for female and `m` for male.
   - All missing values so far have been manually inputed.
 - `name` – Full name of the participant, coded exactly as `i` in [`edges.csv`][data-edges].

 This file can be manually revised to improve the completeness of the `gender` variable in [`edges.csv`][data-edges].
-The file will be loaded, possibly updated with new participant names for which gender could not be determined, and then re-saved during data preparation.
+The file will be loaded during data preparation, updated with any new participant names for which gender could not be determined, and then re-saved.

 [data-genders]: https://github.com/briatte/congres-afsp/blob/master/data/genders.tsv